venturadan/startup/notes.md

 	- though the `Promise {<fulfilled>}` output doesn't materialize...???
 26. And the Async/await stuff on slide 25 doesn't work either, of course.
 27. For Async slide 33, this: `Remember that async will auto-generate a promise if not explicitly returned` makes it sound like you don't have to write a Promise into your function, even though the example on the slides shows it that way.
 Do you or don't you?
 If not, we should show it both ways.
-28. Need to better understand promises, await, async and the instruction and slides need to better explain it all somehow

 ## To Do